Income Guidelines for Chapter 7 Bankruptcy: Are You Eligible?

 Key Takeaways

-• The Means Test determines eligibility by comparing your income to state median income
+- The Means Test determines eligibility by comparing your income to the state median income.

-• Special circumstances like job loss or medical conditions may affect eligibility
+- Special circumstances, such as job loss or medical conditions, may affect eligibility.

 Understanding Chapter 7 Bankruptcy